Ryan Andrews, MA, MS, RD

 - Recommend at least three dietary adjustments that have a positive influence on a sustainable planet.

 Linda Arpino, MA, RDN, CDN, FAND

-Ms. Arpino is the current AND Delegate for the Vegetarian Nutrition Dietetic Practice group, and author in a newly published medical text: “Digestive Gastroesophageal and Laryngopharyngeal Reflux Disease,” by Craig Zalvin, MD and her chapter entitled: Reflux Cure Transitioning to a Plant Based Diet from SAD: Standard American Diet.
-Additional authored publications include: contributing author of “Clinical and Cost Benefit of Medical Nutrition Therapy by Registered Dietitian Nutritionists for Management of Dyslipidemia: A Systematic Review and Meta-Analysis.” published in Journal of Clinical Lipidology in October 2018, her plant based culinary books include: “Eat Fit, BE Fit: Health and Weight Management Solutions” in 2009; “Recipes For Health: Cooking Curriculum for Young High Functioning Adults with Autism” in 2013.
-With for passion for plant- based nutrition, she serves on ANDs School Vegetarian Lunch project and lead author in creating vegetarian menus for ANDs nutrition care manual.
+As a savvy author throughout her career she has numerous publications including contributing author in a published medical text: “Digestive Gastroesophageal and Laryngopharyngeal Reflux Disease,” by Craig Zalvin, MD and her chapter entitled: Reflux Cure Transitioning to a Plant Based Diet from SAD: Standard American Diet and contributing author of “Clinical and Cost Benefit of Medical Nutrition Therapy by Registered Dietitian Nutritionists for Management of Dyslipidemia: A Systematic Review and Meta-Analysis” published in Journal of Clinical Lipidology.
+She mastered her first publication at The International Association of Culinary Professionals conference.
+Her first plant based culinary book has over 300 recipes entitled, “Eat Fit, Be Fit: Health and Weight Management Solutions” Another publication is “Recipes for Health: Cooking Curriculum for Young High Functioning Adults with Autism.”
+She serves on ANDs School Vegetarian Lunch project and lead author in creating vegetarian menus for ANDs nutrition care manual.